sramteke171/url_and_query_params/README.md

-# URL and Query Parameters
+# URL Parameters

-## Lesson Objectives

-1. Read URL parameters
-1. Place routes in correct order
+So far we have created a basic app with a simple `GET` request defined which sends a string back as response.

+What we are going to do now is accept parameters from the URL.

 ## Read URL parameters

-Most of the time, we'll use segments in the path section of the URL to modify how our application works
+Most of the time, we'll use segments in the path section of the URL to modify how our application works.

+In `server.js` we are going to start by adding an array of fruits as this is an app about fruits.

 ```javascript
 const express = require('express');